-- Cohorts - More intense than affinity groups, cohorts participate in a time-limited program that involves a training series and a fee for participation (unless it's grant funded).
+- Cohorts - More intense than affinity groups, cohorts participate in a time-limited program that typically involves a training series and a fee for participation.

 - The Construction Workforce Development Cohort is funded by the Appalachian Regional Commission and is exploring how to start workforce development programs in Appalachia.

-- Our new Agining in Place Cohort is funded by the RRF Foundation for Aging and will include up to 42 Coalition Members becoming Certified Aging in Place Specialists.
+- Our new Aging in Place Cohort is funded by the RRF Foundation for Aging and will include 42 Coalition Members becoming Certified Aging in Place Specialists.

-- Webinars - Free monthly webinars are available to members on topics related to repair methods and materials, volunteer management, fundraising, program development, board governance, self-care, and more.
+- Webinars - A free monthly webinar is available to members on topics related to repair methods and materials, volunteer management, fundraising, program development, board governance, self-care, and more.

 We provide resources that Coalition Members can be access online such as: